 - Select Enter DKIM Information Manually, then enter the DKIM selector and the DKIM signing domain.
 Learn how to find these values.

 Note: Draining uses VTO credits, since the email is still getting delivered.
 If you discard all undelivered email, the discarded emails will not count against your credits.

 Step 3: Finish

 Review your campaign details.
-If VTO has generated an X-header for you, copy it now.
-Make sure to insert the X-header into your message headers before deployment so VTO can identify your campaign.
+If VTO has generated an X-header or body tag for you, copy it now.
+Make sure to insert the X-header into your message headers, or the body tag into your email, before deployment so VTO can identify your campaign.